PrivateCaptcha/docs/content/docs/tutorials/install-widget.md

 Create your property in the [dashboard](https://portal.privatecaptcha.com/) and copy the `sitekey` from the integration snippet.

 ![Create new property](/images/tutorials/create-property.png)

+Enter correct domain, where your website is hosted and leave other fields with their default values.

 ### Copy widget snippet